Chanel West Coast Slays In A Pink Sports Bra And Tight Pink Leggings

 Rapper and television personality Chanel West Coast stunned her 3.4 million Instagram followers with an Instagram post that showcased her fit physique.
-She rocked a bold workout ensemble in an eye-catching hue that looked incredible against her sun-kissed skin.
+She rocked a bold workout ensemble in an eye-catching color that looked incredible against her sun-kissed skin.

 On top, Chanel wore a bright pink sports bra with a scoop neckline that showcased a tantalizing amount of cleavage.
 Thick straps stretched around her neck, and the hem of the top extended a few inches below her ample assets.
-Several inches of her toned stomach were on display between the bottom of her sports bra and the waistband of her pants.
+Several inches of her toned stomach was on display between the bottom of her sports bra and the waistband of her pants.

 Her leggings were in a matching bold pink hue, and they clung to every inch of her petite physique.
 Chanel faced the camera, so her pert rear wasn’t on display, but her toned thighs were still showcased in the bottoms.
 She finished off the ensemble with a pair of black-and-red workout gloves to protect her hands.